-Algebra II - Saxon - Linda Hendrix - This yearlong course (32 weeks) covers most of Saxon's Algebra II which covers all topics that are traditionally covered in second-year algebra plus some geometry.
+Algebra II - Saxon - TBA - This yearlong course (32 weeks) covers most of Saxon's Algebra II which covers all topics that are traditionally covered in second-year algebra plus some geometry.
 Real world problems are included along with applications to chemistry and physics.
 Topics include graphical solution of simultaneous equations, scientific notation; radicals, roots of quadratic equations, inequalities and systems of inequalities, logarithms and antilogarithms, conic sections, exponential equations, basic trigonometric functions, algebra of polynomials, vectors in polar and rectangular form and word problems.
 Students are encouraged to study all lessons before coming to class so that they may participate in the class discussion.
 The teacher will test on a regular basis.
 This course counts 1 credit on the high school transcript.
-Time: Tuesdays/Thursdays 9:00-10:30 Dates: 8/22-12/14/23 and 1/9-5/2-24 Cost: \$950; 7/4 \$975 (32-week class; 3 hours per week)
+Time: Tuesdays/Thursdays 9:00-10:30 Dates: 8/20-12/12/24 and 1/7-5/1/25 Cost: \$1025; 7/4 \$1050 (32-week class; 3 hours per week)

-Honors Advanced Mathematics - Saxon - Linda Hendrix - This yearlong course (32-weeks) covers most of the Saxon Advanced Mathematics textbook which fully integrates topics from algebra, geometry, trigonometry, discrete mathematics and mathematical analysis.
+Honors Advanced Mathematics - Saxon - TBA - This yearlong course (32-weeks) covers most of the Saxon Advanced Mathematics textbook which fully integrates topics from algebra, geometry, trigonometry, discrete mathematics and mathematical analysis.
 Topics include permutations and combinations, trigonometric identities, inverse trigonometric functions, angles and diagonals in polygons, mathematical assumptions and proofs, summation notation, conic sections, graphs of sinusoids, periodic functions, the line as a locus, complex roots, De Moivre's theorem, matrices and determinants, the binomial theorem, and the rational roots theorem.
 Students must work daily at least 5 days a week on their math homework.
 Only this type of systematic practice will produce a good grade.
 Most students who try to complete all work in only 1 session a week are doomed to fail.
-Mrs. Hendrix will teach students how to use a graphing calculator!
+The teacher will teach students how to use a graphing calculator!
 This course is great preparation for the SAT!
 Each semester counts as 1⁄2-credit on the high school transcript; students with an A or B in the course may count it as an honors course.

-Time: Tuesdays/Thursdays; 10:45-12:15

-Dates: 8/22-12/14/23 and 1/9-5/2/24

-Cost: \$950; 7/4 - \$975 (32-week class; 3 hours per week)
+Time: Tuesdays/Thursdays; 10:45-12:15 Dates: 8/20-12/12/24 and 1/7-4/30/25 Cost: \$1025; 7/4 - \$1050 (32-week class; 3 hours per week)

 Honors Calculus - Saxon - Linda Hendrix- This yearlong course (32-weeks) covers the Saxon Calculus textbook in a classroom setting.
 This class will be taught using the Oxford method where students study the assigned lessons and complete the homework before coming to class.
 Classroom time is spent working on specific areas where students had difficulty with the homework.
 Students must work at least 5 days a week on their math homework.
 Only this type of systematic practice will produce a good grade.
 Most students who try to complete all work in only 1 session a week are doomed to fail.
 This course counts 1 credit on the high school transcript; students with an A or B in the course may count it as an honors course.
-TI-83 or 84 Graphing Calculator required. needed.
-Time: Thursday; 1-3:30 pm Dates: 8/24-12/14/23 and 1/11-5/2/24 Cost: \$950; 7/4 - \$975 (32-week class; 2 1⁄2 hours per week)
+TI-83 or 84 Graphing Calculator required.
+Time: Thursdays; 1-3:30 pm Dates: 8/22-12/12/24 and 1/9-5/1/25 Cost: \$975; 7/4 - \$1000 (32-week class; 2 1⁄2 hours per week)